smallfatcat/poser/README.md

 - ⏱️ **Timeline & Playback**: A timeline with a playhead, keyframe markers, and playback controls (play, pause, loop).
 - 🎛️ **Advanced Interaction Controls**: A toolbar for fine-tuning interaction settings.
 - **Inverse Kinematics (IK)**: Enable or disable IK for more natural joint movement when dragging.
-- **Adjustable Bone Lengths**: Dynamically change the length of limbs and torso.
+- **Adjustable Bone Lengths**: Dynamically change the length of limbs and torso with separate left/right controls.
+- **Bone Length Animation**: Animate individual bone lengths for more realistic movement and character development.
+Works independently of scaling.
 - **Save & Load**: Save your animations or static poses as JSON files and load them back into the editor.
 - **Joint Visibility Control**: Toggle the visibility of joints for a cleaner look.
 - 🧅 **Onion Skinning**: View previous and next keyframes as ghost poses for better animation reference.